RGLab/paper-opencyto/reports/paper-opencyto.md

 the differences.

-* Discuss data sets and results
+* Discuss data set and results
-    * Data set \#1: HVTN 065
+    * Data set: HVTN 065
         * **TODO**
-            * Clean up HVTN065 results and update summaries.
+            * Update summaries.
             * Question RG wants us to answer: Do features selected on HVTN065 correlate with antibody response?
             * My clarifying questions:
               * Where are antibody responses recorded?
 (In CSV file?)
               * How to measure the correlation to answer RG's questions?
-    * Data set \#2: ITN507ST from \cite{Newell:2010jo}
-        * Demonstrate two gates
-            1. Cytokine gate
-            2. Transitional gate
-        * Mention that we are looking for predictors of immunosuppression.
-        * **TODO**: Meet with Mike to polish gates
   * Results
     * Emphasize that OpenCyto yields similar results to the manual gating
     * Discuss the features selected by **glmnet**